 It’s why he lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
 I told you that you’d never amount to anything, Mr. Crosby!”)

-The mind of Peter Crosby.
+The confusing interests of Peter Crosby.

-Want to know more?
+Want to know more about Peter Crosby?

-No, you’re nosy.
-Go away.
+God, you’re nosy.